angelgravel/enroute/README.md

 ## Background

 We are going to build a game inspired by the board game Ticket to Ride.
-The game can be played by 2-5 players and the goal of the game is to collect points by building train Track routes on a map.
+The game can be played by 2-5 players and the goal of the game is to collect points by building train Routes on a map.
 The player with the highest score at the end of the game wins.
 Points can be collected through:

-- Building a Track route between two destinations on the map
+- Building a Route between two destinations on the map using Track cards
-- Completing a path between to destinations given on a Ticket Card
+- Completing a path between to destinations given on a Ticket card
 - (Hold the longest path)
 - (Train stations kept at end of the game)